chainsawsalad/imessage-liberator/README.md

    imessage-liberator$ ./install.sh
    ```

-1. Set the AppleScript handler for `Messages.app` to the newly installed `Liberator.applescript`.
+1. Set the AppleScript handler for `Messages.app` to the newly installed `Liberator.applescript`
-   1. Launch `Messages.app` and open `Preferences > General`.
+   1. Launch `Messages.app` and open `Preferences > General`
-   1. At the `AppleScript handler` menu, select `Liberator.applescript`.
+   1. At the `AppleScript handler` menu, select `Liberator.applescript`

 1. Create a new [Slack](https://slack.com/) team